crazydunc/F-15E-Strike-Eagle-Performance-Calculator/README.md

 This small utility is designed to be used with Razbams F-15E for DCS World.

-It allows you to generate the Loaded weight, Drag Index, Lateral Assyemtery of a loadout, and Takeoff Performance calculations.
+It allows you to generate the Loaded weight, Drag Index, Lateral Asymmetry of a loadout, and Takeoff Performance calculations.

 Fuel planning, etc, will come later.